-The Notice of Compliance to Employees is a workers compensation law poster by the Louisiana Office Of Human Resources.
+The Notice of Compliance to Employees is a labor law posters poster by the Louisiana Office Of Human Resources.
 This is a mandatory posting for all employers in Louisiana, and businesses who fail to comply may be subject to fines or sanctions.

 This poster must be posted in a conspicuous place where all employees will see it.
 This poster describes the rights that workers have and what to do if they are injured while on the job so they can get compensation for their injuries.